pmunts/arm-mcu/README.txt

-ARM Microcontroller Development Frameworks
+ARM Microcontroller Frameworks

-Here are some frameworks for developing firmware for certain 32-bit ARM (Advanced RISC Machine) architecture single chip microcontrollers.
+Here are some firmware development frameworks for certain 32-bit ARM (Advanced RISC Machine) single chip microcontrollers.

-I am interested in alternatives to the traditional GCC development environment, so you will find here some experiments with Astrobe Oberon, Free Pascal, GNAT Ada, Mbed OS, and Mikropascal for ARM microcontrollers.
+I am interested in alternatives to the traditional GCC development environment, so here are some experiments with Astrobe Oberon, Free Pascal, GNAT Ada, Mbed OS, and Mikropascal for ARM microcontrollers.

 ------------------------------------------------------------------------